christianjro/cisco-forage-program/README.md

 ### Objective:

 To achieve my goal, I will carefully consider the colors, styles, and layout that best showcase the networking information.
 I will focus on creating reusable React components that can handle different data points, enhancing the system's extensibility.
 Additionally, I will make necessary housekeeping changes, such as updating the website's title and streamlining the workspace.
-By delivering a well-designed frontend, I aim to contribute to the development of the Sextant dashboard, which will provide field technicians with a comprehensive overview of their systems, with a particular emphasis on IP and latency metrics.
+By delivering a well-designed front-end, I aim to contribute to the development of the Sextant dashboard, which will provide field technicians with a comprehensive overview of their systems, with a particular emphasis on IP and latency metrics.

+## Task 3: Display the User's Public IP

+### Background:
+The Sextant dashboard development involves understanding two types of IP addresses: IPv4 and IPv6.
+IPv4 addresses are commonly used and obtained through dynamic allocation or static assignment.
+IPv6 addresses offer a larger address space and can be obtained through autoconfiguration or manual assignment.
+When displaying IP addresses in the dashboard, clarity and organization are key.

+### Objective:
+To accomplish the task, I utilized the ipify API in my solution.
+I created a component that makes an HTTP request to the ipify API immediately upon mounting.
+The component is designed to accept a prop that determines whether it should request an IPv4 address or an IPv6 address.
+By leveraging the Fetch API, I retrieved the necessary data from the ipify API and surfaced it to the user.
+The component effectively displays the user's public IP address based on the specified IP version.
+To integrate this component into the Sextant dashboard, I added two instances of the component to the website.
+Each instance is wrapped in one of the container components previously created, ensuring proper organization and presentation.